bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by type

-To filter the entries by type, use the `type` query parameter.
-Examples of log type include `general`, `payment`, and `shipping`.
-For a list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
-The following example requests `design`-type entries:
+The store log categorizes entries into various types.
+For example, requesting shipping quotes at checkout creates a `shipping` entry.
+You can filter entries by type.
+To do so, use the type query parameter.
+Below is an example of how to retrieve shipping entries:

 <!--
 type: tab